netdata/learn/docs/cloud/visualize/dashboards.md

 charts.
 Of course, you can continue to zoom, highlight, and pan through time just as you're used to with Agent dashboards.

+## Pin dashboards

+Click on the **Pin** button in any dashboard to put those charts into a separate panel at the bottom of the screen.
+You can now navigate through Netdata Cloud freely, individual Cloud dashboards, the Nodes view, different War Rooms, or even different Spaces, and have those valuable metrics follow you.

+**ADD GIF HERE**

+Pinning dashboards helps you correlate potentially related charts across your infrastructure, no matter how you [organized it](/docs/cloud/organize) in Netdata Cloud, and helps you discover root causes faster.

 ## Manage your dashboards

 We've included a few ways to manage dashboards you've already created.